schemaanalyst/directedRandom-R-pkg/README.md

 This repository contains an R package for "Directed Random" research paper.
 The `devtools` development framework was used to implement this R package.
 The content of this repository are the following:

-* R functions that reads data sets, preform data manipulations, statistically analyse the results, and generates tables and plots.
+* R functions that read data sets, preform data manipulations, statistically analyse the results, and generate tables and plots.
 * Data sets of our experiment.
 * Unit tests to mitigate the risk of our results.